JamestheDon/open-source-crypto/README.md

 # open-source-crypto

-## open-source-crypto is a project building:
+## open-source-crypto is building a more technical referance manual around emerging crypto technology:

 A model around cryptosystems (ex.
 Bitcoin), the primative building blocks and !important discovery details.
 Details such as the solving of philosophical problems (ex.Byzantine Generals Problem).